Florida Construction Permitting: A Step-by-Step Guide

 Keep a dedicated binder on-site with the permit, approved plans, and any relevant engineering reports.
 Fumbling for paperwork or not having the right documents on hand can lead to an automatic failure, forcing you to reschedule and wait for another inspection.
 A little organization goes a long way in building a good rapport with your inspector and keeping the project on track.

-Secure Your Certificate of Occupancy (CO)
+Getting Your Certificate of Occupancy (CO)

 The Certificate of Occupancy is the final document that officially declares your project complete and safe for use.
 You can’t legally move in, open for business, or use the space until the CO is issued.
 After your project passes its final inspection and all outstanding fees are paid, the building department will grant you a Certificate of Occupancy for a new build or a Certificate of Completion for smaller projects.